CVLRO/ragemp-gitlab-ci/README.md

 The create.sh file will generate and register a systemd service so you can use service ragemp start/stop/status/restart and restart your server automatically if it crashes. (you can also set the service name to a custom one)

+This is only a deployment script, the build and test stages are left to you because it will differ from server to server.

 There will be also a build system for client_packages for npm soon.